Cochise County Cowboys

-The Cochise County Cowboys is the modern name for a loosely associated group of outlaws living in Pima and Cochise County, Arizona in the late 19th century.
-The term "cowboy", as opposed to "cowhand," had only begun to come into wider usage during the 1870s.
+The Cochise County Cowboys is the modern name for a loosely associated group of outlaws living in Pima and Cochise Counties in Arizona in the late 19th century.
+The term "cowboy", as opposed to "cowhand," had only begun to come into wider use during the 1870s.
 In that place and time, "cowboy" was synonymous with "cattle rustler".
 Such thieves frequently rode across the border into Mexico and stole cattle from Mexican ranches that they then drove back across the border to sell in the United States.
 Some modern writers consider them to be an early form of organized crime in America.

-In response, the Mexican government eventually lowered tariffs and added forts along the border making cross-border rustling and smuggling less attractive.
+In response, the Mexican government eventually lowered tariffs and added forts along the border, making cross-border rustling and smuggling less attractive.
 The Cowboys then began to steal cattle and horses from neighboring American ranches, reselling them to unscrupulous butchers.
 They held up stagecoaches, stole the strongboxes, and strong-armed passengers for their valuables.
-In some instances they killed drivers and passengers.
+In some instances, they killed drivers and passengers.

 Origins and background

 Tombstone, Arizona, was one of the last frontier towns in the American Old West.
-Outlaws from all parts of the Western territories felt the pressures of encroaching civilization and the increased presence of lawmen and the courts, backed by growing populations of farmers and citizens desiring law and order.
+Outlaws from all parts of the western territories felt the pressures of encroaching civilization and the increased presence of lawmen and the courts, backed by growing populations of farmers and citizens desiring law and order.
 The town had boomed in less than 18 months from about 100 miners living in tents and shacks to more than 7,000 people by December 1, 1879, when Virgil, Wyatt, and Morgan Earp arrived in Tombstone.

-Virgil Earp had been appointed Deputy U.S. Marshal for eastern Pima County in Prescott and was directed to relocate to Tombstone to concentrate on suppressing the Cowboys' illegal activities.
+Virgil Earp had been appointed deputy U.S. marshal for eastern Pima County in Prescott and was directed to relocate to Tombstone to concentrate on suppressing the Cowboys' illegal activities.
 He arrived with his brothers Wyatt and Morgan.
 Wyatt looked for business opportunities.
-When those didn't work out, Wyatt Earp started riding shotgun for Wells, Fargo & Co., guarding their silver bullion shipments.
-He was appointed as a Pima County deputy sheriff from June 1880 until November of that year, and Virgil Earp was hired as Tombstone's city marshal in June of 1881.
+When those did not work out, he started riding shotgun for Wells, Fargo & Co., guarding their silver bullion shipments.
+He was appointed as a Pima County deputy sheriff from June 1880 until November of that year, and Virgil Earp was hired as Tombstone's city marshal in June 1881.